pedrinho81/infleet-frontend-test/README.md

 To run the tests with UI:

     $ npm run test:ui
-    (this will open the interface in a new page)

 Or run the tests in the terminal:

     $ npm run test
-    (this will run the tests in the terminal)

 ## 🛠️ Technologies Used